-Dance Elementary Education
+Dance Education Minor

-A dance minor is offered in the elementary (grades K-8).
+A dance education minor is offered in the elementary (grades K-8) and secondary (grades 6-12) programs.

 ELEMENTARY DANCE CERTIFICATION MINOR (K-8)

 The elementary dance education minor consists of a minimum of 25.5 credits divided between technique, theory and methodology.
 For course work requirements, please see the Department of Education website.